 - Give a grand rounds lecture during the fellowship

 - Maintain a record of ICU patients managed and operations performed

 - Maintain a record of work hours and days off duty

 - Complete monthly evaluations of the faculty and residents

 The surgical critical care fellowship at OHSU participates in the NRMP matching process.

 To be eligible to apply to our fellowship program, you must have completed at least three clinical years in an accredited graduate educational program in the disciplines of general surgery, neurosurgery, urology, or obstetrics and gynecology.
 If you meet this requirement, please complete the application in full and mail it to OHSU along with two letters of recommendation and a letter from the Dean of your medical school.
-Our contact information is listed at the bottom of the application.
-Once we have received all of these documents, they will be reviewed by our program director, Susan Rowell MD.
-We will gladly accept your application and other materials via e-mail at firstname.lastname@example.org or fax (503) 494-6519.
+Our contact information is listed on the bottom of the application.
+Once we have received all of these documents, they will be reviewed by our program director, Susan Rowell, MD.
+We will gladly accept your application and other materials via e-mail at email@example.com or fax 503 494-6519.